Best practices for modeling relational data in DynamoDB - Amazon DynamoDB

 SELECT * FROM Orders INNER JOIN Order_Items ON Orders.Order_ID = Order_Items.Order_ID INNER JOIN Products ON Products.Product_ID = Order_Items.Product_ID INNER JOIN Inventories ON Products.Product_ID = Inventories.Product_ID ORDER BY Quantity_on_Hand DESC

 SQL queries of this kind can provide a flexible API for accessing data, but they require a significant amount of processing.
-Each join in the query increases the runtime complexity of the query as the data for each table must stage and then be assembled to return the result set.
-Additional factors that can impact how long it takes the queries to execute are the size of the tables and whether the columns being joined have indexes.
-The preceding query initiates complex queries across several tables and then sorts the result set.
+Each join in the query increases the runtime complexity of the query because the data for each table must stage and then be assembled to return the result set.

-While normalizing data does reduce the amount of data stored to disk, often the most constrained resources that impact performance are CPU time and network latency.
 DynamoDB is built to minimize both constraints by eliminating JOINs (and encouraging denormalization of data) and optimizing the database architecture to fully answer an application query with a single request to an item.
-These qualities enable DynamoDB to provide single digit millisecond performance at any scale as the runtime complexity for DynamoDB operations is constant, regardless of data size, for common access patterns.
+These qualities enable DynamoDB to provide single-digit, millisecond performance at any scale.
+This is because the runtime complexity for DynamoDB operations is constant, regardless of data size, for common access patterns.

 How DynamoDB transactions eliminate overhead to the write process

-Another factor that can slow down a RDBMS is the use of transactions to write to a normalized schema.
-As shown in the example, relational data structures used by most online transaction processing (OLTP) applications must be broken down and distributed across multiple logical tables when they are stored in an RDBMS.
 Therefore, an ACID-compliant transaction framework is necessary to avoid race conditions and data integrity issues that could occur if an application tries to read an object that is in the process of being written.
 Such a transaction framework, when coupled with a relational schema, can add significant overhead to the write process.

-The implementation of transactions in DynamoDB prohibits common scaling issues found with a RDBMS by issuing a transaction as a single API call and bounding the number of items that can be accessed in that single transaction.
-Long-running transactions can cause operational issues by holding locks on the data either for a long time, or perpetually, as the transaction is never closed.
-To prevent such issues in DynamoDB, transactions were implemented with two distinct APIs: TransactWriteItems and TransactGetItems.
-These APIs do not have begin and end semantics that are common in a RDBMS.
-Further, DynamoDB has a 100 item access limit within a transaction to similarly prevent long-running transactions.
-To learn more about DynamoDB transactions, see Working with Transactions.
+The implementation of transactions in DynamoDB prohibits common scaling issues that are found with an RDBMS.
+DynamoDB does this by issuing a transaction as a single API call and bounding the number of items that can be accessed in that single transaction.
+Long-running transactions can cause operational issues by holding locks on the data either for a long time, or perpetually, because the transaction is never closed.

-For these reasons, when your business requires low-latency response to high-traffic queries, taking advantage of a NoSQL system generally makes technical and economic sense.
+For these reasons, when your business requires a low-latency response to high-traffic queries, taking advantage of a NoSQL system generally makes technical and economic sense.
 Amazon DynamoDB helps solve the problems that limit relational system scalability by avoiding them.

 • It uses expensive joins to reassemble required views of query results.